 As this is a large area, taking a map along is highly encouraged!
 The Green Trails map of Tiger Mountain is good; most online maps of the area are incomplete.

-Some of the forest trails are closed from (approximately) Oct 15 to April 15th to prevent excessive trail damage; gravel roads are always open.
+Some of the multi-use forest trails are closed from (approximately) Oct 15 to April 15th to prevent excessive trail damage; gravel roads are always open.
 See the DNR website below for exact open/close dates and details.
 The upper parking lot at Tiger Mountain Summit may also be closed during the winter months.

 Tiger Summit: Take Route 18 to the top of Tiger Mountain; parking is on the north side of the highway.
 The lower parking area is right there next to the highway, with two gravel roads leading off of it.
 To reach the upper parking area, take the left-hand, un-gated road about 1/4 mile and the parking area is on the right just before the gate.
 NOTE: Access to the upper parking lot may be restricted in the winter, and in the summer if the DNR doesn't have a gatekeeper to open and close the gates.